fabricjs/fabric.js/CONTRIBUTING.md

 ## 🚀 Pull Requests

-We are very grateful for your pull requests!
+Before you begin read this through and take a look at [fabric-gotchas](http://fabricjs.com/fabric-gotchas).

 This is your chance to improve Fabric for everyone else.
-Before you begin read this through and take a look at [fabric-gotchas](http://fabricjs.com/fabric-gotchas)

 ### Simple Online Setup